Spondylus varius

 Spondylus varius, is a species of large marine bivalve mollusc in the family Spondylidae, the spiny oysters.

 Description

 Spondylus varius is the largest of the spiny oysters, reaching a maximum size of about 20 cm.
 Aside from the size, the shell is easily recognisable because its adult part is white, but a colourful (usually crimson, but it can be yellow) prodissoconch is clearly visible at the apical end.
+The type series representing this species is held by the Natural History Museum, London.

 Right and left valve of the same specimen: